-I remember vividly when my son MacKale entered third grade, walking into his classroom which, of course is in my same elementary building and saying to his teacher who I’ve known nearly my whole life, “Deb, MacKale is a smart kid, but he WILL fall off his chair.”
+I remember vividly when my son MacKale entered third grade, walking into his classroom which, of course, is in my same elementary building, and saying to his teacher who I’ve known nearly my whole life, “Deb, MacKale is a smart kid, but he WILL fall off his chair.”
 He was and still is a very smart kid.
-It just so happened that was constantly in motion and it usually manifested itself as him falling out of a chair, sitting upside down to read or having his feet in some way, shape or form in constant motion.
+It just so happened that he was constantly in motion and it usually manifested itself as him falling out of a chair, sitting upside down to read or having his feet in some way, shape, or form in constant motion.

-Luckily for me, my very active boys have always had amazing teachers that just ‘get them.’
-Like so many other teachers around the country, these educators have developed strategies to try give those kids ‘brain breaks,’ chances to collaborate with other kids and opportunities to move within and despite the limitations of their classroom and its’ furnishings.
+Luckily for me, my very active boys have always had amazing teachers who just ‘get them.’
+Like so many other teachers around the country, these educators have developed strategies to try to give those kids ‘brain breaks,’ chances to collaborate with other kids, and opportunities to move within and despite the limitations of their classroom and its’ furnishings.
 It’s definitely helped!
 But is it enough?
 Could we do better?
 Could I do better?

 Here are some things I did and changes that I made to help support my kinesthetic classroom: